 In terms of the value propositions to our customers, our earlier generation smart glass product focused primarily on improving occupant experience and reducing energy costs through adjustments of the glass tint.
 The current generation of the product focuses not only on improving energy savings and user experience through smart glass; it also focuses on increasing occupant productivity, creating healthier buildings, and using data from other devices to develop broader insights that further improve building operations and reduce energy usage.
 Current scientific research supports that cognitive function and in turn, productivity goes up when building occupants are exposed to more natural light and comfortable workspaces; they sleep better, and they experience less eye strain, fewer headaches, and lower stress.
 In a study published in the International Journal of Environmental Health and Public Health in 2020, researchers at the University of Illinois and SUNY Upstate Medical University found that employees working next to View Smart Glass during the day slept 37 minutes longer each night, experienced half as many headaches, and performed 42% better on cognitive tests.
-The research was sponsored in part by View.
+The research was sponsored in part by our company.

-We also recognized that the new Smart Building Platform offering would potentially enable us to move 'up' the supply chain of the construction industry.
+We also recognized that the new Smart Building Platform offering would potentially enable the company to move 'up' the supply chain of the construction industry.
 Whereas our traditional offering placed us in the role of a supplier to subcontractors of the General Contractor ("GC"), the level of integration and oversight needed to ensure a quality installation and integration of the complete smart building platform is designed to incentivize building owners and GCs to engage directly with us, engaging us to assume the role of the prime contractor for the platform rather than supplier of subcomponent materials.
 This would also better position us to upsell additional goods and services to the building owners in the future, which could be more efficiently integrated into the smart building platform than with the traditional offering.

 Today, our Smart Glass products are installed into over 40 million square feet of buildings, including offices, hospitals, airports, educational facilities, hotels, and multi-family residences.
 In addition to our Smart Building Platform, we continue to sell smart windows through our Smart Glass offering and several individual smart building products through our Smart Building Technologies offerings.
-Across our combined product lines, our products are installed in 100 million square feet of buildings.

 To date, we have devoted our efforts and resources towards the development, manufacture, and sale of our product platforms, which we believe have begun to show strong market traction.
 We have also devoted significant resources to enable our View Smart Building Platform, a new offering beginning in 2021.
 For the years ended December 31, 2021, 2020 and 2019 our revenue was \$74.0 million, \$32.9 million and \$24.0 million respectively, representing period-over-period growth of 124.8% and 37.4%, respectively.
-For the nine months ended September 30, 2022 and 2021, our revenue was \$57.1 million and \$45.6 million, respectively, representing period-over-period growth of 25.3%.
+For the three months ended June 30, 2022 and 2021, our revenue was \$16.3 million and \$16.9 million, respectively, representing period-over-period decline of 3.6%.
+For the six months ended June 30, 2022 and 2021, our revenue was \$33.3 million and \$26.7 million, respectively, representing period-over-period growth of 24.8%.